shackle-rs/shackle/docs/src/compilation/hir/hir.md

 We also check to ensure that variable declarations and function parameters only use irrefutable patterns (i.e. those which always match every value of the type).

-See [Scope collection](./scope.md) for more detail about the proces.
+See [Scope collection](./scope.md) for more detail about the process.

 ### Type checking